Fall 2021 Student Arrival Information

 Clinical care coordination, emotional and academic support are offered to students diagnosed with COVID-19.
 Faculty and staff will also be provided support through Human Resources.

 Our strategy for COVID-19 testing begins each semester with asymptomatic arrival testing of all students planning to be on campus, an approach as one that universities can deploy to identify outbreaks and inform control measures.
-In order to minimize the risk associated with a large population of students living in a congregate setting with some shared spaces, polymerase chain reaction (PCR) tests will be administered to all residential students several days after arrival on campus.
+Polymerase chain reaction (PCR) tests were administered to all residential students several days after their arrival on campus.
 The university covers the cost of these tests.

 University Health Services (UHS) staff routinely process clinical tests in their on-site laboratory and are trained and certified by the federal government through CLIA (The Clinical Laboratory Improvement Amendments) to conduct in-house COVID-19 testing for students.
 UHS will administer an antigen test that returns rapid results within 15 minutes so we can take immediate action for confirmed positive cases.

 - If a student receives a positive result from an antigen test, a plan for care, isolation and contact tracing will be initiated.

 - If a student receives a negative result from an antigen test, a confirmatory PCR test (that will return results in approximately 2 to 4 days) will be performed to validate the results of the initial test.
 Students will be provided care and guidance until results of the second test are received.